“Tennessee Whiskey” Gets Kelly Clarkson Spin During “Kellyoke”

 Her runs were perfectly executed and her powerful voice was able to shine during the second chorus, which she changed up a bit.

-The only thing missing was a live audience cheering her on.
+The only thing missing was a live audience cheering her on, but due to the timing of the performance, there wasn’t able to be one.
 Watch her performance below.